 Three other things to remember:

-1. During the strike period, it looks like ATC won’t let you cross from one Tango Route to another.
+1. During the strike period, ATC normally won’t let you cross from one Tango Route to another.

 2. If you’re entering the Shanwick OCA, you must have HF radio.